 Abby is an independent Jewish educator with over 25 years of experience.
 She helps her students expand their knowledge of all things Jewish while deepening their connection to Jewish text, history, and practice in ways that are uniquely meaningful for each of them.

-A core part of Abby’s work is creating and teaching individualized Judaics curricula for public and secular private school families, as well as creating and officiating at b’nei mitavah.
+A core part of Abby’s work is creating and teaching individualized Judaics curricula for public and secular private school families, as well as creating and officiating at b’nei mitzvah.
 Prior to founding her own independent teaching practice, Abby taught middle school Tanakh (Bible) and Mishna (Rabbinics) at Schechter Bergen County, and she absolutely loves working with middle schoolers.

 Abby’s clients, colleagues and students describe her as creative, empathetic, passionate, a great listener, and highly enthusiastic about her work.
 Abby earned a BA in history from Stern College, Yeshiva University, and an MA in Jewish studies from The Jewish Theological Seminary.